Margaret Island: History

 The Knights of St. John settled on the island in the 12th century.
 Among the present historical monuments of the island are the 13th century ruins of a Franciscan church and a Dominican church and convent, as well as a Premonstratensian church from the 12th century.
 Members of the Augustinian order also lived on the island.

 The island was dominated by nunneries, churches and cloisters until the 16th century.
 During the Ottoman wars the monks and nuns fled and the buildings were destroyed.
 In the 18th century it was chosen to be the resort of palatines.
 It was declared a public garden in 1908.

 During World War II and the siege of Budapest the island was a site of fierce combat.
 Soviet troops attempted to cross from the Pest riverside by boats in January 1945, but the defending Hungarian and German units thwarted their attempt and sunk the rubber dinghies.
 On the night of January 19 the ice on the river was thick enough for a few Soviet patrols to cross on foot, and as the sentries in the boat houses overlooking the river fell asleep, they managed to infiltrate and established a bridgehead.
 The attack soon stalled as the defenders, now trapped in the northern end of the island, managed to stop their advance.
 Additionally a Soviet marine platoon was also trapped in the northernmost tip of the island, among the half-finished pillars of Árpád Bridge.
 Several days of close quarters battle followed for the buildings of the island, particularly in the bath houses where the opposing units spent days in their close vicinity.
 During this time both sides pounded the island with artillery, the Soviets from the Pest side, the Hungarians from the Castle of Buda.
-Ultimately on January 28 the defenders managed to sneak out under the darkness of the night on rowboats and through the still standing western span of Margaret Bridge to Buda, which was later blown up by Ukrainian SS troops.
+Ultimately on January 28 the defenders managed to sneak out under the darkness of the night on rowboats and through the still standing western span of Margaret Bridge to Buda, which was later blown up by SS troops.

 Since the 1980s, entry by cars has been limited; only a single bus line and taxis, alongside the service traffic of local stores and restaurants are allowed to enter.
 On the northern end of the island a car park houses the cars of hotel guests.